Every Child in Focus—African American History Month

-In February, National PTA’s Every Child in Focus campaign centers on the African-American Child.
+In February, National PTA’s Every Child in Focus campaign centers on African American History Month.
 Using the PTA National Standard for Family-School Partnerships, we will explore ways PTAs can welcome and support African-American families in the school community.

 We have created information and resources on the unique challenges African-American children face and ways PTAs can better support African-American families in achieving student success.

 How Your PTA Can Better Support African-American Children

 - Check out our State of the African-American Child article and special message from Marian Wright Edelman—founder and president of the Children's Defense Fund—which stress the importance of focusing more time, energy and funding to the challenges that the African-American child faces every day.

 - Read our PTA One Voice Blog for PTA Success Stories and additional resources.
 You can also share your blog!
 We want to hear local and state PTA success stories on supporting children with special needs, how do you promote an environment that is welcoming to all children and parents.
 Use our blog share tool to tell us your story.

 - Share the Parents' Guides to Student Success.
 These standards provide clear, consistent expectations for what students should be learning at each grade in order to be prepared for college and career.

 - In 2012, there were more than 10.2 million Non-Hispanic Black children under age 18 living in the United States or 14% of the U.S. child population.

 - Approximately 40% of Non-Hispanic Black children under age 18 live in families with incomes below the federal poverty level.

 - In 2009-2010, 34% of Non-Hispanic Black high school students were not graduating on time.